CarolineS-QA/ims-demo/README.md

 Give an example of why and how to run them
 ```

-### And coding style tests
+### Coding style tests (static analysis)
-Sonarqube is static analysis.
+Sonarqube is used for static analysis.
 I used it to see how well my code conformed to an industry standard, the amount of coverage for my tests, and also highlighting bugs and security warnings.

 ```
 Give an example of why and how to run them